Boundary Waters–Canadian derecho: Ontario

 The derecho brought more damage when it crossed the border into Ontario during the early afternoon hours of July 4.
 At its peak near Thunder Bay, the winds were estimated to have been much stronger, around 100 mph (160 km/h) and it spawned some small tornadoes.
 One small sailboat was overturned and two people were thrown into the cold waters of Lake Superior.
 They were rescued by a nearby boater.

 The storm carved a path of destruction into the sparsely populated forested areas of northern Ontario.
 The Canadian Pacific track between White River and Chapleau in northeastern Ontario was put out of service by fallen trees.
-No major population centers in Ontario east of Lake Superior were affected, however.
+Significant tree and property damage was recorded in Timmins.

 Quebec

 As it raced eastward at 62 mph (100 km/h), the system entered into western Quebec in the Témiscamingue region around 11:00 p.m.
 A gust of 65 mph (102 km/h) was reported at the automatic station of Angliers.
-There was also a tremendous amount of lightning associated with this derecho, with around 6000 lightning strikes per hour.
+There was also a tremendous amount of lightning associated with this derecho, with around 6,000 lightning strikes per hour.
 Another person in this derecho was killed at Val-des-Lacs (V on the map) when a tree fell on the victim.
 A woman was injured when a tree crushed her car.

 After narrowly missing the Ottawa area, the storm moved quickly into Montreal (M on the map) around 3:00 a.m. heading southeastward toward Maine.
 Much damage was recorded in the Metropolitan area but the worst affected area of Quebec was farther along its path near Sherbrooke (S on the map) in the Eastern Townships where a church was badly damaged, farm buildings were damaged and 2,000 trees were felled.
 Hydro-Québec reported that over 600,000 people lost power; some were without power for over a week.